xmanolos/appa-browser/.github/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-9. In GitHub, send a pull request to `db-browser:master`.
+9. In GitHub, send a pull request to `appa-browser:master`.

 That's it!
 Thank you for your contribution!